LegoTypes/ha-synthetic-sensors/docs/Synthetic_Sensors_Integration_Guide.md

 The `ha-synthetic-sensors` library provides a complete solution for creating synthetic sensors that can perform calculations

-- **Configuration Storage**: Persistent storage using HA's storage system OR YAML file discovery
+- **Configuration Storage**: Persistent storage using HA's storage system OR YAML content import
 - **Entity Creation**: Creates and manages actual Home Assistant sensor entities
 - **Formula Evaluation**: Real-time calculation of sensor values using live data
 - **Lifecycle Management**: Automatic entity updates, creation, and deletion